sfwem/meshmap/README.md

 (you may only need mysqlnd, it should be safe to enable both for now)
 (One or more of these extensions may need to be enabled in php.ini)
 (if you do not already have mysqlnd, you might need to install it, `apt-get install php[5 or 7]-mysqlnd`)
+(<em>the requirement for the mysqlnd extension will be removed in the near future</em>)
 - **MySQL/MariaDB**
 (Other database systems are up to you)
 - **An AREDN Mesh node available over the local network**
 (Preferably connected to an AREDN network...)
 - **Map Tiles**
 (Either in a static directory or available via some tile server...)
 - **RPi3 or better**
 (The DB access can be pretty slow on an RPi1, you can move the DB to another system though...)
+(If your local mesh network grows to become very large, with tunnels opened to the entire planet,<br/>
+you might find even an RPi3+ to become inadequate, it'll still work, it just might be slow)
 - **Patience**
 (Perhaps a lot!)
 - **Familiarity with Linux/Apache/SQL**